-- Each volunteer must fill out an Indemnification Release Form.
+- Each volunteer is required to fill out an Indemnification Release Form.

-- Due to safety concerns, no child under the age of 12 can participate in a Build Day.
+- No child under the age of 12 is allowed to participate in a Build Day.

-- Minors who are 12 and older must be accompanied by a legal guardian.
+- Overage minors are required to be accompanied by a legal guardian.

 More About SHP

-To learn more about us, check out these pages:
+To learn more about SHP, check out these pages: